NeuroHex6/cyber-research/README.md

 # cyber-research
-This repository is going to be filled with my research papers on Cyber Warfare, Cyber Weapon Development, Cyber Security, and more in that field
+This repository will be filled with my research on Cyber Warfare, Cyber Weapon Development, Cyber Security, and more in that field.
+Still, this repository will be private, and "This repository contains malware code for educational and non-operational purposes only.
+It is not meant for deployment or malicious use."
+All of the research is going to be mostly theory and custom due to my writing the code and ideas in a notebook and transferring it to text files under strict control